-To add a checkbox at checkout that asks customers to agree with being on your marketing mailing list:
+To add a checkbox that asks customers to agree with being on your marketing mailing list:

-- From your Ecwid admin, go to Settings → General → Cart&Checkout tab;
+- From your Ecwid admin, go to Settings → General and click the Cart&Checkout tab;

-- Scroll to Newsletters section and enable the Request customers' approval for your marketing emails at checkout option.
+- Scroll to the Newsletters section and turn on the Request customers' approval for your marketing emails at checkout setting.